adizhavo/databinding/README.md

 #### Add data

-Call the method ```AddData``` by providing the data type and the branch to hold it, new nodes will be created if nodes of the branch don't exists.
+Call ```AddData``` by providing the data type and the a branch, new nodes will be created if nodes of the branch don't exists.

 ```C#
 dataBinding.AddData<bool>("app.settings.notifications", true)